MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G37
 ```

 When using multiple milling tools, we must compensate for length differences between the tools.
-G37 can be used to (re-)calculate the length of the current tool about a reference surface or the previous tool.
+G37 can be used to (re-)calculate the length of the current tool relative to a reference surface or the previous tool.

 `G37` is used widely by CNC mills to probe tool lengths but is not implemented by RRF, so again we implement our own.